-1. Check your flue system for build up of soot or creosote and for signs of damage to joints.
-2. To check flue outlet remove top of baffle by lifting and pulling out at end.
+- 1. Check your flue system for build up of soot or creosote and for signs of damage to joints. - 2.
+To check flue outlet remove top of baffle by lifting and pulling out at end.
 Use a flashlight to check flue outlet.
 Clean and repair as necessary.
-Always replace top baffle before relighting stove.
-3. Check that glass is not cracked or chipped and that the sealing rope is in good condition.
-Replace as necessary.
-4. When the room is dark, use a strong flashlight to check the sealing of the wood heater at the edge and corners for leaks.
-Any leaks or cracks found should be repaired with fire cement or damaged parts should be replaced with genuine spare parts.
-5. Check that wood heater door is tight and well sealed when closed.
+Always replace top baffle before relighting stove. - 3.
+Check that glass is not cracked or chipped and that the sealing rope is in good condition.
+Replace as necessary. - 4.
+When the room is dark, use a strong flashlight to check the sealing of the wood heater at the edge and corners for leaks.
+Any leaks or cracks found should be repaired with fire cement or damaged parts should be replaced with genuine spare parts. - During periods in inactivity or infrequent use, regularly alternate the position of the flue damper.
+We also recommend placing a silica bag in the firebox to absorb any moisture which may cause rust. - 6.
+Check that wood heater door is tight and well sealed when closed.
 Place a strip of paper into the wood heater and close the door, try to pull out paper.
 You should feel some resistance to your pull, check several points around the door.
-If it pulls out too easily, replace the rope and seal in place with a suitable high temperature sealant.

-6. Check baffle plate and firebricks.
+If it pulls out too easily, replace the rope and seal in place with a suitable high temperature sealant. - 7.
+Check baffle plate and firebricks.
 Baffle plate should be replaced if a hole appears in the surface of the plate.
+Firebricks should be replaced when they start to crumble or the firebox is exposed.